 - printed personalized labels

-*In the past, I’ve bought embroidered personalized labels from Dutch Label Company, but the last time I ordered from them, they got my embroidery colors wrong.
+*In the past, I’ve bought embroidered personalized labels from Dutch Label Company, but the last time I ordered from them, they got my embroidery colors wrong and I was out a whopping $90 (because I buy a lot of them all at once).

 Instead of my logo colors, the labels came out yellow.
 Ugh!
 I had never had this problem before, but I’d always purchased their template designs.